bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 rows are displayed in the multiple select list-box by setting `select-size` to the number of rows to display.
 The default is to let the browser use it's default (typically 4).

-Multiple select does not support Bootstrap's custom select styling, so it will be rendered using a native browser multi-select, but with the `.form-control` class applied.

 ### Value